qorelanguage/qore-vscode/README.md

 **qore-vscode** is an extension for Visual Studio Code adding [Qore](http://qore.org/) language support.

+## Version 0.8.0 (25.5.2023)

+- Fixed a bug where the extension reported that Qore was not available when installed manually
+- Updated Qore packages to use v1.16.0

 ## Version 0.7.7 (10.5.2022)

 - Updated qls to avoid warnings with newer versions of Qore